autonubil/codex/docs/http.md

 **Data Type** | `string`
 **Semantic** | `default`
 **Reference** | [draft-stecher-icap-subid-00, section-4.9: X-Response-Desc](https://tools.ietf.org/html/draft-stecher-icap-subid-00#section-4.9)
-**Description** | The `X-Response-Desc` is a one line description about the action that the ICAP service applied on the content.
+**Description** | The `X-Response-Desc` header contains a one line description about the action that the ICAP service applied on the content.

 ### `http.resp.x_response_info`